muschem/trombone/Transcriptions/Kopprasch/README.md

 # Georg Kopprasch

 Georg Kopprasch (1800-1850) was a German composer and horn player, and the son of composer Wilhem Kopprasch (1750-1832).
 He is best known for his sets of 60 etudes -  opus 5 for [high horn (cor alto)](https://imslp.org/wiki/60_Etudes_for_High-Horn%2C_Op.5_(Kopprasch%2C_Georg)), and opus 6 for [low horn (cor basse)](https://imslp.org/wiki/60_Etudes_for_Low-Horn%2C_Op.6_(Kopprasch%2C_Georg)).
-Some publications of these works incorrectly list "C" rather than "G" as a first name abbreviation, including the Carl Fischer edition most familiar to trombonists.
+Some publications of these works incorrectly list "C" rather than "G" as a first name abbreviation, including the Carl Fischer (arr.
+Friedrich Gumbert) editions most familiar to trombonists.

 ## Opus 6

 Of the two sets of 60 studies, opus 6 is by far the more well known and used.
 The studies are typically used by students at the advanced high school or collegiate levels.
 Transcriptions for trombone have included a number of modifications, from altered notes/lines to avoid the low trigger range, to removing entire measures.
-In these transcriptions, we endeavor to include both the original studies as well as the modifications present in the Carl Fischer (public domain) edition.
+In these transcriptions, we endeavor to blend elements of the first edition with modifications present in the later Gumbert arrangements.
+"First edition" refers to the Breitkopf und Härtel publication dating from 1833.

 ### Errata